 Doing your research and formulating a strategy for this final stretch is an obvious step, but it requires clear goals and ways to achieve them.
 From a seller’s perspective, you probably have ample knowledge around your business’s condition, environment, and future development.
 But this is the stage that you’ll need to conduct background research on your potential buyer.

 Understand what is important to them, including their needs and wants from this process.
 What are their goals?
 What would their possible questions and concerns be?
-Do they have the finances and resources to grow your business?
+Do they have secure financing options to develop your business?
 Are they familiar with the terms and conditions?
 Do they have any requests or preferences?
 Anticipating possible concerns will put you at an advantage in meetings.
 Knowing what you and the buyer want from this process will help the negotiation journey run smoothly.

-- A flexible timeline outlining follow-up meetings, agendas, and a possible sale date
+- A timeline dedicated to follow-up meetings, due diligence, and a possible closing date

 Trust, honesty, and clear communication

 The negotiation process is a very professional and structured arrangement.
 Ensuring you get the right price for your business is an integral part of this journey, but maintaining a collaborative relationship with your buyer is just as crucial.
 Mutual trust and honest communication are taken very seriously amongst South Africans.
 Exhibiting a willingness to nurture a professional relationship that is defined by clear goals and open communication will result in a rewarding outcome for both parties.
 If a buyer identifies dishonesty or trickery, your relationship is unlikely to last, and any positive dynamics can be ruined.
 It could even result in legal implications like a court case.